iturdikulov/bartkl.github.io/content/Articles/Which Number is Bigger.md

 56^{56} + c_{55} \cdot 56^{55} + c_{54} \cdot 56^{54} + ... + c_{1} \cdot 56 + 1
 \end{aligned}
 $$
-Note that since we're not calculating anything, we don't know the values of the $c_i$ constants, however, we do know that these are all smaller than $56$.
+Note that since we're not calculating anything, we don't know the values of most of the $c_i$ constants, with the exception of the first and last terms.
+However, we do know that these constants are all smaller than $56$.

 > [!explanation]-
 > Why is it the case that for all $i$: $c_i < 56$?